Sam-Berman1/MilitaryTimeConverter/README.md

 # MilitaryTimeConverter
-Converts Military into Standard Time

- This Java program converts Standard time into Military Time.</br>
+ This Java program converts Military Time into Standard Time .</br>
  It demonstrates the use of JUnit to do some simple unit testing.

  How to run in Eclipse IDE: